Filter organization by alphabetical list:

 Communities Confronting Substance Use & Addiction (CCSA)

 Ezer Mizion operates the world’s largest Jewish bone marrow registry with over 1 million potential donors, facilitating 30-40 stem cell transplants across the globe every month.
 The organization has a very unique relationship with the IDF, where every new Tzahal inductee is given the opportunity to be swabbed on the day they are inducted and entered into the Ezer Mizion Bone Marrow Registry.
 These potential stem cell donors are young, healthy, and genetically diverse, leading to positive patient outcomes.
-To date, Ezer Mizion has facilitated over 3,500 stem cell transplants in Israel, the US and 44 other countries.
+To date, Ezer Mizion has facilitated close to 5,000 stem cell transplants in Israel, the US and 44 other countries.

 Just one chesed

 Just One Chesed is a global movement of giving with a mission to create kindness ambassadors around the world.
 Through their social platform, school programming, and software Just One Chesed strives to instill the love of chesed worldwide.

 Just one life

 For over 30 years, Just One Life has supported and empowered women and families in crisis during pregnancy, providing them with a multitude of diverse, yet complementary services while helping them learn skills to overcome what often seem to be insurmountable and overwhelming challenges.

 Keren Or serves children with visual impairments and multiple disabilities and their families.
 We support a school, an after-school program, a hydrotherapy center and a range of family support services.
 Every student has an individually-tailored program that combines cognitive and social enrichment with a range of therapies.
 We aim to give each child the tools to interact with their surroundings, and communicate with those who love them; and we aim to give parents the support they need to raise their children at home, and provide them with the highest possible quality of life.